danielba777/my-slides-ai/codebase.md

     return { title: null, cleanContent: content };
   };

-  // Function to process messages and extract data (optimized - only process last message) const processMessages = (messages: typeof outlineMessages): void => {
+  const processMessages = (messages: typeof outlineMessages): void => {
     if (messages.length <= 1) return;

-    // Get the last message - this is where all the current data is const lastMessage = messages[messages.length - 1];
+    const lastMessage = messages[messages.length - 1];
     if (!lastMessage) return;

-    // Extract search results from the last message only (much more efficient) if (webSearchEnabled && lastMessage.parts) {
+    if (webSearchEnabled && lastMessage.parts) {
       const searchResults: Array<{ query: string; results: unknown[] }> = [];